lukealtnehter/LLM_APP/README.md

 schema in its native format will be displayed on the right half of the screen.
 This schema allows for the LLMS output to follow precise formatting.
 When a schema is properly used, the output database requires no cleaning and facilitate straight forward analysis.
+Every property should have some level of formatting.
+Properties which are plain strings are high discouraged as any number of hallucinations of any legnth can be made.

 #### Name your schema: